 The sphinx’s figurine was at the snowy epicenter, but the sphinx herself was unfazed.
 “The cold is weightless and silent, and flying snowflakes fall to the ground without leaving a mark, but they hardly hide in the dark, and you ignored line three entirely.
 Gnome.”
 Her gnome with ivory claws pulled the sphinx-figurine’s tail.
 The figurine ballooned twenty times in size.

 Homer grunted, and the sphinx giggled.
 “You didn’t know?
-Etiquette demands I restrain myself in public, but in my desert I’m free to expand to my true volume.”
+Etiquette demands I restrain myself in public, but in my desert and on the table I’m free to expand to my true volume.”
 Her figurine was almost big as her, and mercilessly colorless.

 Homer pointed to his soldiers.
 The gnomes showed how they gathered rocks around the desert and slung them at the giant sphinx, who batted the stones out of the air.
 With feline poise she sauntered to Homer’s side of the table and smacked his soldiers off the edge.
 The sphinx mewled with pride.
 “Slung stones are ‘grounded’ and could be called weightless and silent, and I suppose you can’t aim in the dark, but leaving no mark?
 And line three is giving you trouble, isn’t it?”

 The sphinx figurine leapt upon Scales and bit at his neck.
 Homer pointed to the sky; Scales flew five feet above the table, supported by almost invisible gnomish scaffolding.
 The sphinx pounced high enough to nip his wingtips; Scales sailed five feet higher before circling safely.

 “What a poor place to end the game,” said the sphinx.
 “Gnomes, what’s the score?”